The symptom

 Consistency is the foundation of trust.
 When a brand sounds different in every channel, it creates unconscious cognitive dissonance.
 The visitor can't form a stable impression, which means they can't form trust, which means they can't decide to buy.

-A consistent brand voice does three things: it makes your brand recognizable (people should be able to identify your content without seeing your logo), it builds familiarity over time (each interaction reinforces the last), and it gives your team clarity (everyone knows how to write as the brand, not as themselves).
+A consistent brand voice does three things: it makes your brand recognizable (people should be able to identify your content without seeing your logo), it builds familiarity over time (each interaction reinforces the last), and it gives your team clarity (everyone knows how to write on behalf of the brand, not as themselves).

 The 4-dimension framework

-We define brand voice along four dimensions.
-Each one is a spectrum, not a binary.
+I define brand voice along four dimensions.
+Each is a spectrum, not a binary.
 Your brand lives at a specific point on each spectrum, and that combination creates a unique voice.

 1. Formal ←→ Casual